badcircle/whatsnew/README.md

 # whatsnew
-See what files have changed.
+See what files have changed. (geared for Windows)

 1. First paramter is a folder path to search
 2. Second parameter is amount of days to go back